SasanLabs/VulnerableApp/README.md

     3. Open the terminal and Navigate to the Project root directory
     4. Run the command ```docker-compose pull && docker-compose up```
     5. Navigate to browser and visit `http://localhost` and this will give the User Interface for VulnerableApp.

+    **Note**: The above steps will run the latest unreleased VulnerableApp version.
+If you want to run the latest released version, please use docker **latest** tag.
 2. Another way to run the VulnerableApp is as standalone Vulnerable Application is:
     1. Navigate to [Releases Section](https://github.com/SasanLabs/VulnerableApp/releases) in github and download the Jar for the latest released version
     2. Open the terminal and navigate to the project root directory